 Based upon the attendance at these public events, Roanoke County finds this BMP to be an effective method of allowing the citizens to inquire about issues and have hands-on involvement in projects that help to improve water quality.
-Also, they provide the County with an opportunity to receive public input and also to disseminate pertinent stormwater-related information.
-No changes to this BMP are proposed at this time.
+Also, such events provide the County with an opportunity to receive public input and also to disseminate pertinent stormwater-related information.
+The County anticipates taking a more robust approach to stormwater-related public events in the next permit year and beyond, and will modify this BMP to reflect those changes.
+The changes will be accordingly reflected in the County's MS4 Program Plan.